 As you enter treatment and recovery, you will be constantly working on your relapse prevention skills.
 In a sense, they are one of the biggest focuses, because the entire goal of treatment is to get you away from drugs and alcohol and help you stay sober in the long-term.
 Figuring out what your triggers are and how to combat them will only make you stronger in your recovery.

 That being said, what are the relapse prevention skills that are most important?
 There are plenty, and as with everything in recovery, they are individual.
+That’s because everyone’s experience with addiction and dependence may differ.
 However, here are some of the main ones that can apply to anyone.

-- Have a resource for help.
+Have a resource for help.
 You need to build up your community of friends and people who will be there for you in a moment of weakness.
 In other words, somebody to whom you can turn in the event that you feel like you are tempted to use or drink.
 These people can be professionals, like a doctor or therapist.
 They can also be friends, as long as it is a friend who has your best interests in mind.
 Ideally, this would be somebody who has over a year of sobriety time and experience.
+Many consider the approach that many groups including AA use.
+This is a sober companion, or in AA, a sponsor.
+A sponsor is someone who has more time sober than you, so they may offer advice and an ear to listen.
+Plus, can be there for you in tough situations like if you think you may be experiencing temptation to use, which is actually a sign of relapse.
+If you don’t like the thought of AA meetings and a sponsor, consider asking someone you know from treatment or your sober living environment to be your sober companion.
+This way, you always know you have someone looking out for you in the case of relapse.

-- Be aware of underlying medical conditions that could cause a relapse.
+Be aware of underlying medical conditions that could cause a relapse.
 It is essential that any mood disorder like anxiety, depression, or bipolar disorder is properly managed.
 When it is managed, you are much less likely to self-medicate with drugs or alcohol.
 The same goes for pain management.
 Painkillers are often in the opioid family and can be extremely addictive.
 Luckily, there are alternatives that are non-habit forming.
+Consider finding available options for pain management in your area like acupuncture, chiropractic help, or physical therapy.
+The more you do to prevent pain in your life, the less you will feel the need for addictive substances to self-medicate.

-- Keep yourself busy.
+Keep yourself busy.
 An addict with an idle mind is in danger of relapse.
 Make sure to build up your hobbies and interests so that you always have something to occupy your time if you get bored.
 Keep trying new things – there are a ton of sports out there, or something as simple as knitting.
 Keeping your mind and hands occupied will keep you away from picking up a drug or drink.
+Remember, while you were in active addiction, you were busy using.
+Now that you’re in recovery, you have more free time as you no longer use.
+So, it’s important to fill that time with healthy, fun activities.
+Don’t be scared to try new things and always keep an open mind!

-- Learn how to recognize the initial signs of a relapse.
+Learn how to recognize the initial signs of a relapse.
 The process of relapse happens way before a person actually picks up a drink or a drug.
 It can happen, for example, when anxiety begins to sink in, or when something happens to make you upset or angry, like a breakup.
-Reach out for help before you allow your emotions to go too far.
+The process of relapse can actually begin before you’re even thinking of or craving your drug of choice.
+It starts with mismanaged emotions.
+Symptoms of emotional relapse which can stem from mismanaged emotions may include imbalanced sleep schedules, unhealthy eating habits, avoidance behaviors, and ceasing to participate in treatment and/or meetings.
+Before relapse even begins, learn to reach out for help.
 It is much easier to stop a relapse at this stage than it is when the relapse is already underway.

 Relapse prevention skills are a work in progress.
 In recovery, you will always experience tests and will need to keep refining your behavior as you go.
 The important part is that you never give up and that each time you get through something without relapsing you celebrate and acknowledge your accomplishment.
 Relapse is a very big reality in recovery.
 With some work and a positive attitude, it doesn’t need to be a part of yours too.
 For information about relapse prevention at Willow Place, call 1-888-65104212 today.